 Use this lease vs. buy calculator to figure the best deal on your next car.
-Simply compare your total costs of leasing vs. buying over the term of the arrangement.
+Simply compare your...show more instructions

 Assess Your Needs

 When making a decision to buy or lease a car, start by evaluating your needs.
-Next step is review your budget and calculate how much you can afford to pay every month.
-The following questions will guide you in evaluating your situation.
+Review your budget and calculate how much you can afford to pay every month (try out the Budget Calculator).
+The following questions will guide you in evaluating your situation:

 Pros Of Leasing

 Leasing is simply a way to rent a car.
 The problem is many consumers lease vehicles they otherwise could not afford to buy.
 Let's take a look at some of the pros of leasing a car:

 - Leasing a car gives you the luxury of driving a new and different car model every few years when your lease term ends.